Benchtengelen/european-players-app/README.md

-Tours App which created with ReactJs.
+European Players App which created with Nextjs.

 Click demo to try it by yourself!